smart-on-fhir/smart-health-links/docs/spec.md

 ###  `.files.location` links

-The Data Sharer SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
+The Sharing User SHALL ensure that `.files.location` links can be dereferenced without additional authentication, and that they are short-lived.
 The lifetime of `.files.location` links SHALL NOT exceed one hour.
-The Data Sharer MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.
+The Sharing User MAY create one-time-use `.files.location` links that are consumed as soon as they are dereferenced.

-The Data Recipient SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
-The Data Recipient SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been
+The SHL Receiving Tool SHALL treat any manifest file locations as short-lived and potentially limited to one-time use.
+The SHL Receiving Tool SHALL NOT attempt to dereference a manifest's `.files.location` link more than one hour after requesting the manifest, and SHALL be capable of re-fetching the manifest to obtain fresh `location` links in the event that they have expired or been